 In accordance with SFAS No. 141, "Business Combinations," the Company will allocate the purchase price of Compliance Solutions based on the fair value of the assets acquired and liabilities assumed.
-As of August 31, 2007, the \$8.2 million purchase price has been allocated entirely to goodwill, pending completion of the Company's valuation study.
-The Company will consider a number of factors in performing this valuation, including a valuation of the identifiable intangible assets.
-Pro forma disclosures related to this acquisition are not included as such disclosures are not material.
+As of November 30, 2007, the \$8.2 million purchase price has been allocated entirely to goodwill, pending completion of the Company's valuation study.
+The Company is considering a number of factors in performing this valuation, including the valuation of the identifiable intangible assets.
+Assuming Compliance Solutions was acquired on June 1, 2006, the pro forma impact to the Company's revenue and net income was insignificant for the six months ended November 30, 2006.